 The use of Seeds in the Western Tradition formed an important part of the Materia Medica.
 The seeds of numerous plants were often included in various classical formula.
 The most used seeds can be divided up into Cold and Warm seeds.

-The ‘Four Greater Cold Seeds’ are the seeds of the Cucurbitaceae, usually Melon, Cucumber, Gourd and Water melon (some authors in some places at some times substituted one or more of these with a related seed such as Pumpkin).
+The ‘Four Greater Cold Seeds’ are the seeds of the Cucurbitaceae, usually Melon, Cucumber, Gourd and Water melon (some authors in different places substituted one or more of these with a related seed such as Pumpkin).
 These seeds are Cold, clear Heat and have a secondary effect of nourishing Yin.
 A great many classical cooling formulas relied on the Cooling seeds.

 The ‘Four Lesser Cold Seeds’ are the seeds of Chicory, Endive, Lettuce, Purslane.
 These are very useful to clear Heat but lack the tonic effect of the Greater Cold seeds.